 You can repeat Step 1 and 2 to move the unallocated space to the desired location.

 Step 3.
-Click "Execute Operation", and it will execute the operations to add the unallocated space into the target partition eventually.
+Click "Execute Task" and "Apply", it will execute the operations to add the unallocated space into the target partition eventually.

 Step 1: Open Disk Management by right-clicking on Windows icon and select "Disk Management".

 Step 2: Right-click on the partition that you want to extend and select "Extend Volume".

 Step 3: Click "Next" to continue, adjust the size of unallocated space to add to the selected partition.

 Step 4: Click "Next" and "Finish" to complete the process.